Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Mathematical Preliminaries

-Noted that $V(x; \omega) \equiv 0$ can be easily guaranteed by selecting proper activation function $\sigma_V(\cdot)$ for the value network.
-Based on \eqref{eq.PI}, the policy improvement process is carried out by tuning the policy network to minimize expectation of Hamiltonian in each state, which is also called actor loss function here
+where $d_x$ represents the state distribution over $\Omega$.
+It is important to note that $d_x$ can be any distribution that satisfies the requirement of a positive probability density for all $x \in \Omega$, such as the uniform distribution.
+The condition $V(x; \omega) \equiv 0$ can be easily guaranteed by selecting proper activation function $\sigma_V(\cdot)$ for the value network.
+Based on \eqref{eq.PI}, the policy improvement process is carried out by tuning the policy network to minimize the expected Hamiltonian in each state, which is also called actor loss function here

+The benefit of updating the policy network by minimizing $L_a(\omega, \theta)$ is that the tuning rule is applicable to any nonlinear dynamics with non-affine and constrained inputs.
+This relaxes the requirement of A2 (from Introduction).

-Many off-the-shelf NN optimization methods can be used to tune these two NNs, such as Stochastic Gradient Descent (SGD), RMSProp, Levenberg Marquardt or Adam \cite{ruder2016optimizationmethod}.
-In fact, the value network and policy network usually require multiple updating iterations to make \eqref{eq.PE} and \eqref{eq.PI} hold respectively.
-Therefore, compared with the PI algorithm mentioned above, two inner updating loops would be introduced to update value network and policy network respectively until convergence.
-Taking the SGD optimization method as an example, the pseudo-code of DPI is shown in Algorithm~\ref{alg:DPI}.
+Since the state $x$ is continuous, it is difficult to directly compute the expectation in \eqref{eq.loss_c} and \eqref{eq.loss_a}.
+In practice, these two loss functions can be estimated by the sample average.
+We can directly utilize existing NN optimization methods to adjust the parameters of value and policy NNs, such as Stochastic Gradient Descent (SGD).
+The value network and policy network usually require multiple updating iterations to make \eqref{eq.PE} and \eqref{eq.PI} hold respectively.
+Therefore, compared with PI algorithm, two inner updating loops would be introduced to update the value and policy NNs until convergence.
+Taking SGD as an example, we give the pseudocode of API in Algorithm~\ref{alg:API}.